Koforidua GPRTU urges drivers to remain calm over fuel adjustment

 Transport operators are demanding adjustment in transport fares to commensurate the recent fuel hike - averaging GHS6.
-020 per liter, which has resulted in some public concerns over the rising cost of living.
+020 per litre, which has resulted in some public concerns over the rising cost of living.

 However, Mr Alhassan said leadership of the country's largest transport union were still engaging stakeholders over the matter to ensure any that any adjustment of fares reflected the real situation.